-Landmark takes pride in the historic atmosphere provided to guests and the family culture provided to employees.
-Service to the community and preservation of history has always been a passion for Owen Dudley, who is a founding member of the Houston Metropolitan Historic Preservation Association (HMHPA).
-Service to the community is a hallmark of Landmark, with several programs designed to reach out to the community, as described in 1.2c.
+to the community and preservation of history have always been a passion for Owen Dudley, who is a founding member of the Houston Metropolitan Historic Preservation Association (HMHPA).
+Service to the community is a key characteristic of Landmark, with several programs designed to reach out to the community, as described in 1.2c.
 This includes supporting local food banks and "meals on wheels," donating holiday meals, and hiring developmentally disabled persons and disabled veterans.
 Landmark also partners with the community college to teach children healthy eating habits and to provide training for the college's students and Landmark's future employees.
 These practices and many other activities establish Landmark as a proactive community citizen.